Pillars of the Forty Acres

 Student organizations can log activities that occur between March 1, 2015 and February 29, 2016.
 Upon completion of the criteria, organizations will complete and submit a program reflection (due by March 1, 2016).
 Organizations that achieve Distinguished and Exemplary status will be recognized on their database page, on the Student Activities web site and honored publicly in April at the Evening of the Stars.
 There will also be cash prize drawings.

 If you have any questions concerning the Pillars of the Forty Acres program you may call or email us to discuss your concerns or to set up an appointment.

-If you are unable to open the pdf above click here to download Adobe Acrobat Reader
+If you are unable to open the pdfs above download Adobe Acrobat Reader.

 If you are unable to open the PowerPoint above download Microsoft PowerPoint viewer.